 CTS operating income decreased 24% in 2016 to \$57.5 million compared to \$75.9 million in 2015.
 The average exchange rates between the prevailing currency in our foreign operations and the U.S. dollar resulted in a reduction in CTS operating income of \$3.9 million for 2016 compared to 2015.
-The decrease in operating income was primarily related to lower profits on the transition to our follow-on fare collection contract in London, particularly because it no longer includes the award of usage bonuses, as well as transition costs incurred on this contract in the first quarter of fiscal 2016.
-The decrease in operating income in fiscal 2016 was partially offset by improved profitability on service contracts in Sydney, Chicago, and Vancouver.
-In addition, operating income improved in Australia due to the finalization of system development contract negotiations.
+The decrease in operating income was primarily related to lower profits on the transition to our follow-on fare collection contract in London in late 2015, particularly because the follow-on contract does not include the award of usage bonuses.
+The decrease in operating income in fiscal 2016 compared to fiscal 2015 was partially offset by improved profitability on service contracts in Sydney, Chicago, and Vancouver.
+In addition, operating income improved in Australia in 2016 due to the finalization of system development contract negotiations.
 In the third quarter of fiscal 2016 we finalized negotiations regarding scope and pricing with a customer in Australia for system development work that the customer directed us to begin in the second quarter of fiscal 2015.
 We had inventoried costs and deferred revenue on this development work until such negotiations were complete.
 As a result of the finalization of the scoping and pricing, we realized increased sales and operating profits in the third quarter of fiscal 2016.
-CTS R&D expenses increased by \$10.8 million in fiscal 2016 compared to 2015 due to the ramp-up of the development of new transportation technologies, and due to the impact of a settlement reimbursement from a prospective customer that had reduced fiscal 2015 R&D expenses by \$2.3 million.
+CTS R&D expenses increased by \$10.8 million in fiscal 2016 compared to 2015 due to the rampup of the development of new transportation technologies, and due to the impact of a settlement reimbursement from a prospective customer that had reduced fiscal 2015 R&D expenses by \$2.3 million.